racunalniskimuzej/markovi-eksperimenti/dial-up/openwrt/README.md

 # Dial-up ISP-in-a-box using OpenWrt on o2 Box 6431
-Goal: To build a minimalistic dial-up server with as few components as possible!
+Goal: To build the most minimalistic dial-up server with as few components as possible!

 ![o2 Box 6431](https://raw.githubusercontent.com/markostamcar/muzej.si/master/dial-up/openwrt/flow.png)